WaffleWafers/Wafflebot/README.md

 # Wafflebot
-A Discord bot made in Discord.js.
+A bot made in Discord.js.